Sandbagger/deploy-Todo/README.md

 * Run npm install for both deploy-todo and client folder.
 * Modify request path URL in Todo.js to include localhost.
 * Express API and client server defaults to port 3001 and 3000 respectively.
-* You can change Mongoose driver settings for database integration in models/index.js
+* Requires local installation of MongoDB.You can change Mongoose driver settings for the database integration in models/index.js.